erickarroyo1/topflightapps/README.md

 1. Please ensure that the database configuration is not auto-deploying.
 2. Take into consideration that the ECR repository is public, and there is no automatic script running to generate the image.
-3. The deployment lacks a load balancer.
-4. An HTTPS listener certificate is missing.
-5. There is no CDN or WAF in place.
+3. There is no CDN or WAF in place.
-6. CI/CD is a good solution to solve manual steps like configuration of the RDS and employee table, deploy terraform, build and push docker image
+4. CI/CD is a good solution to solve manual steps like configuration of the RDS and employee table, deploy terraform, build and push docker image